c4cs/c4cs.github.io/_commands/tools/touch.md

 touch
 ---
-Creates a new empty file and can also change timestamps on existing files.
+`touch` Creates a new empty file and can also change timestamps on existing files.
 Useful for creating empty files quickly.
 <!-- one line explanation would go here -->

 <!-- minimal example -->